 participation from French experts and financing of security and/or repatriation operations of radioactive sources of French origin ;

-contributions to the technical cooperation programme : the IAEA technical cooperation programme helps to spread and facilitate the use of nuclear technologies for the sustainable economic and social development of Member States by putting in place national and regional training and projects :
+contributions to the technical cooperation programme, amounting to almost 4 million euros each year : the IAEA technical cooperation programme helps to spread and facilitate the use of nuclear technologies for the sustainable economic and social development of Member States by putting in place national and regional training and projects :

-- between 2005 and 2014, France helped to finance 20 technical cooperation projects and intends to maintain its support in 2015 by helping to finance new projects.
+- Since 2005, France helped to finance more than 20 technical cooperation projects and intends to maintain its support in 2020 by helping to finance new projects.
 France thus helped finance 10 projects in Africa, including those like the development of nuclear medicine techniques for diagnosing and treating cancer and coronary diseases and the development of non-energy nuclear techniques such as the improvement of crop production with the aid of advanced irrigation techniques ;

 financing major projects, including in the field of cancer research or the fight against malaria : France is bringing its expertise to the activities of the IAEA by welcoming and cofinancing with the IAEA the joint IAEA-IRD (French Research Institute for Development) research project on Reunion Island on the fight against malaria-bearing mosquitoes, dengue and chikungunya and supports the Programme of Action for Cancer Therapy (PACT) of which it is one of the largest donors ;